alessandro-gentilini/knuth-interview-2006/README.md

 have to think of a way to shorten the non floating point part of our program, so we kept on revising this program until it was really inscrutable.
 I mean every, all kinds of tricks were used for that.
-When I’d have a constant that was used in one routine, I would also make sure that it could be used in some other routine, for some other, completely different purpose.
-Almost everything in the program had many uses, and therefore a few months would go by, and we’d forget about these tricks, and we would try to change something else, and something would go wrong.
+When I'd have a constant that was used in one routine, I would also make sure that it could be used in some other routine, for some other, completely different purpose.
+Almost everything in the program had many uses, and therefore a few months would go by, and we'd forget about these tricks, and we would try to change something else, and something would go wrong.

-So it was a very shaky, bad way to do software, but it was the way that, the only way we knew how to do at the time, and it was, and people couldn’t believe that we were able to do with such a small computer, to do as many things as it did.
+So it was a very shaky, bad way to do software, but it was the way that, the only way we knew how to do at the time, and it was, and people couldn't believe that we were able to do with such a small computer, to do as many things as it did.

 [26 - Wanting to be a teacher and why I chose to go to Caltech](http://webofstories.com/play/17085)